Comté Marcel Petite Plenitude 28 months PDO

 After WWII, Marcel Petite bought an unused munitions fort, called Fort Saint Antoine, from the French Government feeling it would be the best environment for aging the wheels of Comté.
 In the 70s he became interested in organic agriculture signifying a means of maintaining small cheese dairies and their age-old respect for nature.
 The Comté produced today is exceptional in its quality, but also stands as a symbol of the commitment to preserving the practices and health of the Jura.

 Comté Petite Plenitude, is made from raw cow’s milk and is aged for at least 24 months to form a firm dense paste that has a dense, smooth texture with occasional grains and a rich, long-lasting nutty flavour.
 Aromas very from sweet, caramel characteristics to more savoury and vegetal.
-The wheel we have in stock has been aged for 28 months.
+The wheel we have in stock has been aged for about 28 months.

 Serving and Cooking Suggestions